KathyZiomek/Tool-DynamicAvraeCommandGenerator/README.md

 ## How to Use

+There is currently sample data in `./sources/5etools.json` and `./koboldPlus.json` that you can use to see what the output will look like (to test this tool using the sample data, skip down to the heading "Using the Tool").

-To prepare your data for conversion to Avrae commands, please follow these steps:
+To prepare your own encounters for conversion to Avrae commands, please follow these steps:

 #### If Using 5eTools: